Herbert, New Zealand

-The small town of Herbert, formerly Otepopo, lies in North Otago, New Zealand, 91 km north of Dunedin and 22 km south-west of Oamaru.
+The small town of Herbert lies in North Otago, New Zealand, 91 km north of Dunedin and 22 km south-west of Oamaru.
 It lies on the edge of the Herbert Forest.

+It is named after Sydney Herbert, a member of the Canterbury Association who as the British secretary of war was responsible for sending Florence Nightingale to the Crimea in 1854.

 Herbert consists of a group of houses and three churches clustered around State Highway 1.
 A service station is also the postal agency.
 Two main industries operate in Herbert; an agricultural, industrial and forestry helicopter base and a poultry unit.
 Surrounding the settlement is rolling and fertile pastureland.

 The poultry farm, Craigs Poultry, was a finalist for the 2007 Otago Ballance Farm Environment Awards.

 The Main South Line also passes through Herbert, and a station existed here until its closure in 1980; only the crossing loop remains.
 The short 220-metre Otepopo railway tunnel is also in the vicinity.

 On a north-facing site 300 m from the town was the Otepopo School.
 This was a primary school for children from 5 to about 13 years old.
 Thereafter, the children went to Oamaru for further education.
 Otepopo school was closed in September 2010, due to a rapid decline in the school roll.
 From 22 pupils in 2009, its roll had dropped to 4 before its closure.

-The New Zealand Ministry for Culture and Heritage gives a translation of "place of the decayed wood" for Ōtepopo.